What is Diastasis Recti?by Your Baby Club

 - Lie on your back with your legs bent and your feet flat on the floor.

 - Raise your shoulders off the floor slightly and look down at your tummy.
 Using the tips of your fingers, feel between the edges of the muscles, above and below your belly button.
 See how many fingers you can fit into the gap between your muscles.

 - Do this regularly to check that the gap is gradually decreasing.

-The separation between your stomach muscles will usually go back to normal by the time your baby is eight weeks old.
-If the gap is still obvious at eight weeks, the muscles may still be long and weak.
-This can put you at risk of back problems.
+By the time your baby is eight weeks old the separation between your stomach muscles should go back to normal.
+If it doesn't the muscles may still be long and weak which can put you at risk of back problems.

-Have a word with your health visitor or GP.
-Your GP can refer you to a physiotherapist, who will give you some specific exercises to do.
+Speak to your health visitor or GP if this is the case.
+Your GP can refer you to a physiotherapist, who will give you some exercises to do.